Chengdu: Mount Qingcheng

 Mount Qingcheng is amongst the most important Taoism sites in China.
 It is situated in the suburbs of Dujiangyan City and connected to downtown Chengdu 70 km away by the Cheng-Guan Expressway.

-With its peak 1600 m above sea level, Mount Qingcheng enjoys a cool climate, but remains a lush green all year round and surrounded by hills and waterways.
-Mount Qingcheng's Fujian Temple, Tianshi Cave, and Shizu Hall are some of the existing more well-known Taoist holy sites.
+At its peak, 1600 m above sea level, Mount Qingcheng enjoys a cool climate, yet remains lush and green year-round, surrounded by hills and waterways.
+Mount Qingcheng's Fujian Temple, Tianshi Cave, and Shizu Hall are among the better-known Taoist holy sites.
 Shangqing Temple is noted for an evening phosphorescent glow locally referred to as "holy lights".

 Dujiangyan Irrigation System

-The Dujiangyan Irrigation System (58 km away from downtown Chengdu) is the oldest existing irrigation project in the world with a history of over 2000 years diverting water without a dam to distribute water and filter sand with an inflow-quantity control.
-The system was built by Libing and his son.
+The Dujiangyan Irrigation System (58 km from downtown Chengdu) is the oldest existing irrigation project in the world, with a history of over 2000 years, diverting water without a dam to distribute water and filter sand, with inflow quantity control.
+Libing and his son built the system.
 The irrigation system prevents floods and droughts throughout the Plain of Chengdu.